Skip to content

 What is the 3-5-7 study method and does it work?

 The 3-5-7 method reviews each topic after 3, 5, and 7 days.
 It's a simplified version of spaced repetition popularized on study TikTok.
 The principle is sound, but the specific intervals are arbitrary.
-LearnClash's 3-stage Mems system times reviews at 7 and 90 days, matching cognitive research on optimal gaps.
+LearnClash's 3-stage SRS system times reviews at 7 and 90 days, matching cognitive research on optimal gaps.

 Is cramming effective for last-minute studying?